cardoso-diogo/afp-in-process-inspection/README.md

 ## 🎓 Citing This Work

-If you use this code or methodology in your research, please cite our paper.
+If you use this code or methodology in your research, please cite the paper.

 <!-- [ACTION]: Get the official BibTeX from your publisher's website once available. -->
 ```bibtex